GerryDoesStuff/MicroTableController/README.md

    ```

 > No camera?
 The app falls back to a software **MockCamera** so you can test UI and scans.

+### Troubleshooting

+Certain sliders or checkboxes may be disabled if the connected webcam does not
+advertise those capabilities.
+Only controls for features reported by the camera
+will be enabled.

 ## Features
 - Device discovery: auto-detects Marlin via `M115` (verifying custom machine name and optional UUID), ToupCam via SDK enumeration, and probes a couple of OpenCV webcam indices.